A note on gauge-fixing in the electroweak sector of nmUED

 Eq.\ref{pure-gauge} and \ref{higgs} must be supplemented by the gauge-fixing action.
-One of the aims for fixing the gauge is to get rid of the terms in which $A_\mu$ couples to $A_4$ (arise in Eq.\;\ref{pure-gauge}) and/or to $\chi$ (in Eq.\;\ref{higgs}).
-To ensure this (second) cancellation Higgs BLKT parameter $r_H$ should be included in the gauge-fixing action given by,
+One of the aims for fixing the gauge is to get rid of the terms in which $V_\mu$ couples to $V_4$ (arise in Eq.\ref{pure-gauge}) and/or to $\eta (\equiv\phi^+~{\rm or}~\chi)$ (in Eq.\ref{higgs}).
+Here we use $V$ to generically denote vector fields and also we use $r_V$ as the generic BLKT parameter for gauge bosons.
+Further, we use $\eta$ as the generic notation for 5-D Goldstone fields.
+To ensure the (second) cancellation, Higgs BLKT parameter $r_H$ should be included in the gauge-fixing action.
+We have adapted the gauge-fixing action from \cite{Muck:2001yv, Muck:2002er}, where a similar kind of gauge-fixing action can be found in presence of boundary loclaised terms.
+However, we have considered the following gauge-fixing action appropriate for nmUED model\footnote{From now and rest of our analysis we use $\partial_4 (D_4)\equiv\partial_y (D_y)$.} (for the purpose of writing gauge-fixing action we use the conventional notations $W^\pm,~Z$ (for $weak~gauge~bosons$) and $A$ (for $photon$), however in rest of our analysis we will use generic notation $V$),